My Approach

 Integrated

 As stated above, there is no "one-size-fits-all" model that works for everyone.
 We are all unique individuals with unique experiences and surroundings.
-By taking a holistic approach, I use a combination of modalities in my practice to best benefit you including, but not limited to:
+By taking a holistic approach, I use a combination of modalities in my practice and pride myself in extensive training and experience using all of these approaches.

 -